ceford/cefjdemos-data-jdm-user/articles/en/getting-started/installing-joomla.md

 src="https://docs.joomla.org/images/0/06/J4x_Installation_screen_page_1.png"
 class="thumbborder" decoding="async" data-file-width="500"
 data-file-height="397" width="500" height="397"
-alt="J4x Installation screen page 1.png" />
+alt="Installation screen page 1" />

 Joomla will try to identify the *Select Language* field automatically from your browser's language.
 You can change this if needed.